Soulstar: Reception

-Post-release

 Soulstar got mixed-to-positive response upon release.
-GamePro gave the game a mixed review, saying that the graphics and audio are impressive, but had a mixed opinion for gameplay.
+GamePro gave the game a mixed review, saying that the graphics and audio are impressive, but that "the interstellar flying, which dominates the game, makes you feel like you're confined to a tight, invisible box - a drawback for Mode 7 fans."
 They also commented that the steep difficulty curve makes the game unsuitable for novice gamers.